Look it up…

 Get along (with) – have a good relationship

 Get away with – not get caught while doing something bad

 Get out of – no longer have to do something

 Separable or Inseparable?

 Which phrasal verbs can have an object between the verb and preposition, and which can’t?
 For example, you can say I called on my cousin yesterday but you can’t say I called my cousin on yesterday, so call on is inseparable.
 You can say I picked my cousin up at the airport or I picked up my cousin at the airport, so pick up is separable.
-(Remind students that for separable verbs, a pronoun object must separate the phrasal verb.
+(Remind students that while noun objects can go between or after the phrasal verb, a pronoun object can only go between the phrasal verb.
 E.g., I picked her up is correct.
 I picked up her is incorrect.)